robdenbesten/Multimedia_Retrieval/README.md

 ## Setup and Usage

-To set up the environment and run the application, please follow the instructions below for your preferred command-line interface.
+To set up the environment and run the application, please follow the instructions below.

 ### For Windows Command Prompt (`cmd.exe`):